15 Top Things to Do in Malaga When it Rains

 The artist Pablo Picasso was born and raised in Malaga, although he spent much of his time in France.

-The museum has two floors with the magnificent works of Picasso, from the famous Las señoritas de Avignon painting to others less well-known but worth admiring.
+The museum has two floors featuring the magnificent works of Picasso, from the famous Las señoritas de Avignon to lesser-known but still worth admiring pieces.

-There are over 200 paintings, so you can spend quite some time exploring the rooms and learning about each painting.
+There are over 200 paintings, so you can spend quite a bit of time exploring the rooms and learning about each one.

-You can visit the museum for free on Sunday afternoons, but I can confirm queues line up early, and it gets very busy, so it’s usually better to visit it on other days, although you must pay for an entry ticket.
+You can visit the museum for free on Sunday afternoons, but I can confirm that the queue forms early and it gets very busy, so it’s usually better to visit on other days, though you must pay for an entry ticket.

 4. Watch a Flamenco performance